-The Jubilee Fountain was built in 1887 to celebrate the Silver Jubilee of Her Majesty Queen Victoria.
+The Jubilee Fountain was built in 1887 to celebrate the Golden Jubilee of Her Majesty Queen Victoria.
 Prior to that the public water supply consisted of a village pump at the bridge, which was likely to fail during dry periods.
 There were a number of surface wells, containing water whose quality was suspect, and a number of deep wells whose water was more satisfactory.
 The well at Wootton Common was 404 feet deep, but was said to be little used.

 As the village began to grow in numbers, action was needed.
 An independent water supply was first mooted in 1877.
 The scheme then proposed would have cost £500, with the owner of the water to receive £10 per annum.

 The scheme eventually carried out was the idea of the local builder, William Please.
 He approached the steward of the Holford Estate.
 Mr Holford was evidently impressed for he donated the land and water as well as cash.
 A committee was set up to raise funds for the work through voluntary donations.

 A reservoir with a capacity of 1800 gallons was created in the meadows to the west of New Road, at the upper end of what is now Creek View Estate.
 The water was led from a bed of sand and gravel, by two sets of pipes into a catch pit, and thence into the reservoir.
 The water was then piped, via 2 inch diameter Dr. Smith's patent iron pipes to the fountain, which was erected in the High Street, opposite the entrance to New Road.
 The fountain was designed by Thomas Chatfield Clarke of Oakfield, in Station Road.
 The right hand side, with a bowl was for drinking from, the other side for filling buckets.
 The pipes were continued from the Fountain to the village, with a T piece opposite each house, for laying on water.
 The yearly charge was 5 shillings [25 pence - 1971] for domestic users and 10 shillings for businesses.